kabiiQ/FBK/PRIVACY.md

 # Data Collected

-## Command Contents
+## Command Requests

-As with any bot, any content provided specifically in a command or conversation with this bot will be analyzed and may be stored in some form.
-Storage is required for any functionality of the bot that is configurable.
+As with any bot, any content provided specifically in a command or conversation with this bot will be analyzed and may be stored for debugging.
+Storage of preferences is required for any functionality of the bot that is configurable.
 This includes:

 - Per-server configurations/settings
 - Any additional information provided directly in a command or conversation to the bot

 ## Message Contents

-The bot can see any message sent in your server available to it, and will scan it for a command directed at itself.
+The bot can see any message sent in your server available to it, and if any message-based features are enabled (such as Twitter or Pixiv link embedding) messages will be processed in order to provide this functionality.
 Beyond this, contents of arbitrary messages will **not** be stored.
 Full message contents are only ever stored if one of the following applies:

 - The message was sent by the bot itself
-- The message is a command directed at the bot and the full contents are required (reminders)
+- The message is directed at FBK though the use of its commands
-- **Message "edit" or "delete" logging is enabled in that server**
+- Message "edit" or "delete" logging is enabled in that server

 ## Discord IDs Collected Automatically